Let's Explore Kubernetes:

 Introduction

-Now we have standardised recipes and menus to help create meals at scale in the restaurant, Poppy proposes defining some new roles and responsibilities in the restaurant and using this alongside the digitised restaurant management system she setup to coordinate staff and manage the day to day logistics.
+Now we have standardised recipes and menus to help create meals at scale in the restaurant, Poppy proposes defining new roles and responsibilities.
+These roles work alongside the digitised restaurant management system she set up to coordinate staff and manage day-to-day logistics.

 In this section: